ickb/proposal/README.md

 1. In the first transaction the user:
     - Requests the withdrawal from some protocol controlled deposits.
     - Burns an exactly equivalent total amount of iCKB tokens and receipts.
-2. The second transaction is just a regular Nervos DAO second withdrawal step transaction.
+2. The second transaction is just a regular Nervos DAO second withdrawal step.

 As seen in [iCKB/CKB Exchange Rate Calculation](#ickbckb-exchange-rate-calculation) for each deposit and receipt the equivalent amount of iCKB is well defined.
 The only difference being the incentivization: requesting the withdrawal from an oversized deposit is incentivized by a 10% discount on the amount exceeding a standard deposit.

 Summing up, when withdrawing, these rules must be followed:

-- The iCKB value of a receipt is calculated as
+- The iCKB value of receipts and deposits is calculated as

 ```pseudocode
 iCKB_value(unoccupied_capacity, AR_m) {